Coreoz/Windmill/README.md

 Windmill is a library to import or export Excel and CSV files through a fluent API that takes advantage of Java 8 Stream and Lambda features.

+It is based on the projects [Apache POI](https://poi.apache.org/) and [OpenCSV](http://opencsv.sourceforge.net/) to manipulate Excel and CSV files.

 Getting started
 ---------------
 Include Windmill in your project: